danishprakash/gosortstructs/README.md

 ```

 ##### Advantages
-- In large codebases, it makes it easier to identify what all fields are added to a struct since they'll be sorted alphabetically.
+- In large codebases, it makes it easier to identify all new fields that are added to a struct if they are sorted alphabetically.
-- If you've intermixed fields as in the above example, your tags would be wrongly indented which makes for a not so good picture.
+- If you've intermixed fields as in the above example, your struct tags would be wrongly indented which hampers readability.

 ##### Installation